rschristopher/ischristtrue.com/src/ancient-views/index.md

 Today, the ancient "gods" have no real power other than to deceive.
 We know this because of Christ Jesus.
-This salvation is available to everyone.
+Salvation is available to everyone.
 Christ is calling us to participate in His victory as He crushes the seeds of the serpent.

 Unlike the milquetoast shallowness of